 The NC is also responsible for determining annually, the independence of Directors.
-In doing so, the NC takes into account the criteria set forth in the Code and in particular, the circumstances set forth in Provision 2.1 and any other salient factors.
-Following its review, the NC has determined that the three (3) Independent Directors, Mr Pay Cher Wee, Mr Yang Zheng and Mr Shi Junhui are independent.
+In doing so, the NC takes into account the criteria set forth in the Code and Catalist Rule 406(3)(d) and in particular, the circumstances set forth in Provision 2.1 and any other salient factors.
+Following its review, the NC has determined that the four (4) Independent Directors, Datuk Lim Thean Shiang, Mr Pay Cher Wee, Mr Yang Zheng and Mr Shi Junhui are independent.